 Warts are caused by a virus that lives between the layers of skin on the bottom of the foot.
-Your body's immune system does not actually detect the virus as something that should not be there, so the virus happily spreads under the radar, undetected, to other parts of the foot or even the other foot.
-They actually create their own blood supply through recruiting and causing the skin to develop tiny blood vessels (called capillaries).
-Our bodies create calluses overtop of warts as a protective mechanism.
-When you come in to be treated for warts, one of the first steps is to carefully scrape away this extra, dead skin to expose the wart where it lies underneath.
-This process is not painful, just feels like some pressure and scratching.
+Your body's immune system does not actually detect the virus as something that should not be there, so the virus happily spreads, undetected, to other parts of your foot, or even to the other foot.

-Once we have exposed the wart itself, the treatment continues with the application of a high grade acid.
-This acid serves to; 1) cause a response in the skin surrounding the wart so the virus does not want to stay and eventually leaves, and 2) it helps activate your immune system to recognize that the virus shouldn't be there, further recruiting cells to fight the virus.
-Because your own body's immune system is working to fight the virus, with lots of care and persistence, the wart eventually leaves and stays away, thus the high success rate and lower chance of recurrence.
+Once we have exposed the wart itself, one of our podiatrists applies high grade acid to the area.
+This acid serves to: 1) Cause a response in the skin surrounding the wart, so the virus ‘feels unwelcome’ and eventually leaves, and 2) Activate your immune system to recognize that the virus shouldn't be there, further recruiting cells to fight the virus.
+Because your own body's immune system is working to fight the virus, with lots of care and persistence, the wart eventually leaves and stays away.
+That’s why in-office wart treatments have such a high success rate, and a far lower chance of recurrence.

-Getting rid of a wart is a team effort.
-While we are here to trim the callus and apply the medication to initiate treatment, success is also dependent on what is done at home.
+Next, we provide you with a home-care plan.
+After all, getting rid of a wart is a team effort.
+While our podiatrists will trim your wart callus and apply the medication that initiates treatment, success is also dependent on what you do between visits.
 We recommend a product called “wart stick,” which is a 40% salicylic acid product.
-This helps to continue treating the wart in between visits to the office.
+This helps to continue treating the wart in between trips to your podiatrist.

 In some cases, warts are extraordinarily virulent and difficult to get rid of.
-This is sometimes related to their size and the number of warts present on the feet.
-Our office can also prescribe a topical cream to apply to the warts in between appointments and this compound works well for more difficult warts.
-This topical cream may also prove useful in any size of wart that does not respond predictably by the third office treatment.
+This is sometimes related to their size and/or the number of warts you have on your feet.
+If this is your case, we may also prescribe a topical cream to apply to the warts in between appointments—this compound works well for more difficult warts.
+It may also prove useful in treating a wart that doesn’t respond the way we’d hope by your third in-office treatment.

-If you have questions on how to treat a wart on the bottom of your foot, or you are not even sure if what you have is a wart, make an appointment with one of our doctors.
+So, now you know our basic attack plan for warts on your feet.
+But, if you have questions on how to treat a wart, or you are not even sure if what you have is a wart, make an appointment with one of our doctors.
 We will perform a thorough exam and come up with a treatment plan to get rid of it!